-NOTE: Both the Counter discrete status bits and the current value are accessed with the same data reference with the HPP.
+NOTE: With the HPP, both the Counter discrete status bits and current value are accessed with the same data reference.
 DirectSOFT uses separate references, such as "CT2" for discrete status bit for Counter CT2, and "CTA2" for the current value of Counter CT2.